 subject the property to a claim of a third person that is not the rightful owner of the property.

 Depending on the circumstances of the case, there are many classifications of larceny.
 For example, there is larceny from the person when the property is removed directly from a person; larceny from a building where the property is removed from a building; larceny from a vehicle, etc…

-There is also larceny by trick where the property is removed by the use of some trick to defraud the person out of his or her property.
-False pretenses is also considered a subset of larceny as is the various degrees of retail fraud.
+There is also larceny by a trick where the property is removed by the use of some trick to defraud the person out of his or her property.
+False pretenses are also considered a subset of larceny as is the various degrees of retail fraud.

 Call a Waterford & Clarkston Larceny Lawyer Today